dsnair/expressJS-examples/sprint/README.md

 1. What do we need in order to have a _many to many_ relationship between two tables.

-> A third table, called the join table, which is used to break the many-to-many relationships into two one-to-many relationships.
-This is done by having foreign keys from each of the two tables.
+> A third table, called the join table, which is used to break the many-to-many relationships into two one-to-one relationships.
+The join table shows how the primary key value from one table relates to the primary key value from the other table.

-## Project Set Up

-Follow these steps for starting your project.

-- Create a forked copy of this project.
-- Add your project manager as collaborator on Github.
-- Clone your OWN version of the repository (Not Lambda's by mistake!).
-- Create a new branch: git checkout -b `<firstName-lastName>`.
-- Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- Submit a Pull-Request to merge `<firstName-lastName>` Branch into master (student's Repository). **Please don't merge your own pull request**
-- Add your project manager as a reviewer on the pull-request
-- Your project manager will count the project as complete by merging the branch back into master.

 ## Minimum Viable Product